faresAl-Otaibi/OS-Assignment1-Starter-fares-Alotaibi/ANSWERS.md

 **Question**: In Round-Robin scheduling, what happens when a process doesn't finish within its time quantum?
 Explain using an example from your program output.

 **Your Answer:**
 In short, this approach prevents monopolies and provides a fair opportunity for everyone.
 It presents a list of processes ready for execution, but they are lined up in order to take their time.
 It uses a round-robin system where the order is determined using a first-come, first-served algorithm, forming a continuous loop.
-After the first one finishes, the last one returns, and so on.
+After the first one finishes, he become the last ,k, and so on.exmpl: ظû╢ P1 executing quantum [5000ms]
+  ظأة Quantum progress: [ظûêظûêظûêظûêظûêظûêظûêظûêظûêظûêظûêظûêظûêظûêظûê] 100% ظ╕ P1 completed quantum 5000ms ظ¤é Overall progress: [ظûêظûêظûêظûêظûêظûêظûêظûêظûêظûêظûêظûêظûêظûêظûêظûêظûêظûêظûّظûّ] 90%
+     Remaining time: 534ms
+  ظ╗ P1 yields CPU for context switch
 [Write your answer here.
 Describe the specific behavior - where does the process go?
 When does it run again?
 Give an example from your actual program output showing a process that was re-queued.]

 Example from my output: